 (3) Any arrest or indictment for the possession, use, or sale of any controlled substance.

 (k) The Board, its members and staff, may release confidential or nonpublic information to any health care licensure board in this State or another state or authorized Department of Health and Human Services personnel with enforcement or investigative responsibilities about the issuance, denial, annulment, suspension, or revocation of a license, or the voluntary surrender of a license by a licensee of the Board, including the reasons for the action, or an investigative report made by the Board.
 The Board shall notify the licensee within 60 days after the information is transmitted.
 A summary of the information that is being transmitted shall be furnished to the licensee.
 If the licensee requests in writing within 30 days after being notified that the information has been transmitted, the licensee shall be furnished a copy of all information so transmitted.
 The notice or copies of the information shall not be provided if the information relates to an ongoing criminal investigation by any law enforcement agency or authorized Department of Health and Human Services personnel with enforcement or investigative responsibilities.
 (1858-9, c.
 258, s.
 12; Code, s.
 3129; Rev., s.
 4500; C.S., s.
 6620; 1921, c.
 47, s.
 6; 1977, c.
 838, s.
 5; 1993 (Reg.
 Sess., 1994), c.
 570, s.
 6; 1995, c.
 94, s.
 17; 1997-481, s.
 4; 2006-144, s.
 7; 2007-346, s.
 22; 2009-363, s.
 4; 2009-558, s.
 6; 2016-117, s.
-2(o).)
+2(o); 2019-191, s.
+33.)